ivandzen/kvdb/README.md

       > cd <path_to_kvdb>/docker
       > docker-compose up -d server

-This command will run kvdb_server in docker environment and detach from this process.
+This command will run kvdb_server in docker environment and detach terminal from this process.
 Server will listening on localhost:5001

 ### Test